Early exit ends Lady Hawks’ title hopes

-Fred Batchelor enters his ninth season as women's basketball head coach at the University of Maryland Eastern Shore.
+Fred Batchelor enters his thirteenth season as women's basketball head coach at Maryland Eastern Shore.

 Batchelor is the winningest coach in UMES women's basketball history.
-Under his leadership, the Lady Hawks have compiled 107 wins, are 73-61 (.545) in MEAC play and have posted .500 or better in the conference seven of the last eight seasons.
+Under his leadership, the Lady Hawks have compiled 150 wins while posting .500 or better in the conference nine of the last 12 seasons.
 His ultimate goal is to lead UMES to the NCAA tournament by building a program that exemplifies high character, exceptional talent and a diligent work ethic.

 In the 2010-11 season, the Lady Hawks saw Casey Morton become the fourth player in UMES women's basketball history to score 1,000 points, earning it on January 5th, 2011 against Savannah State.
 She finished her career with 1,230 points.
 The team went 12-19 and went 8-8 in MEAC, marking the fourth straight season the Lady Hawks have gone .500 or better in conference play.
 UMES once again took the seventh seed in the MEAC Tournament, repeating last year's result with a victory over 10-seed Delaware State before a close loss to 2-seed Morgan State in the following round.